ebi-gene-expression-group/selectBCM/README.md

 ## Step5:  Assessment of batch-correction methods

-The function `batch_evaluation` allows users to performs various evaluations on batch-corrected data and output performance list of each method.
+The `batch_evaluation` allows users to performs various evaluations on batch-corrected data and output performance list of each method.
 Since there are no. of ways batch-correction can be evaluated and each method has some limitation, we have used a cocktail of methods to perform analysis.
 This function has both PCA-inspired as well as biology inspired qualitative assessment protocol for batch-correction.

+* For RNAseq experiments:* users have to call `batch_evaluation.RNAseq()` function.
+* For microarray experiment:* users have to call `batch_evaluation.microarray()` function.

 Short detail of methods implemented in `batch_evaluation` function is given below-